weiji14/cryospheric-data-lakes/README.md

-# Antarctic lakes PhD
+# Cryospheric Data Lakes
-Machine learning project to classify subglacial lakes of Antarctica from various remote sensing datasets.
+Big data tools to handle various cryospheric remote sensing datasets.

 Find the underlying [data here](/data) used in this project (or at least links to the sources since they might be too big).